luminex-lce/igmptester/README.md

 brew install libpcap
 ```

+#### Windows

+1. Install the Microsoft C++ Build tools from https:://visualstudio.microsoft.com/visual-cpp-build-tools.
+   Make sure to select 'Desktop development with C++ and the MSVC package during the installation process.
+2. Install the WinPcap developer pack from https://www.winpcap.org/devel.htm
+   Extract the package on your C:\ drive.
+You should get a `C:\WpdPack` folder.

 ### Python packages and Virutal environment setup

 Elevated privileges (`sudo` or administrator rights) might be needed since this tool needs control over the network interface.